samuelpearce/symfony5-demo/README.md

 ```

 ## Project settings
 copy `.env` to `.env.local`.
-To update any project settings, edit `.env.local`.
-This file is excluded from Git.
+To update any project settings, edit `.env.local`. `.env.local` is excluded in Git.
 Use .env for default values.
-Do not store secrets here.

-Uncomment the line
+**Do not** store and commit secrets in `.env` other than default, generic values.

+In `.env.local`, uncomment the line and set the username, password and db name accordingly.
 ```
 DATABASE_URL="mysql://db_user:db_password@127.0.0.1:3306/db_name?serverVersion=5.7"
 ```